 - The correct needles.
 They need to be super sharp and if you are working with stretchy lace fabric, you will also need stretch needles

 - A sewing machine with the right settings.
 To sew with lace, you will need a sewing machine that will sew in a zigzag or else a serger machine to sew the seams

 - A full pattern piece – to achieve a seamless look, each pattern piece you use needs to be a full pattern piece.
-It needs to be cut on a single layer of lace.
+Cut it on a single layer of lace.
 This is so important, as it allows you to match motifs when planning to cut your lace

-It is always recommended to pre-wash your lace, to get rid of any substances left over from the factory.
+We always recommend to pre-wash your lace, to get rid of any substances left over from the factory.
 You should also lay it out on a flat surface so it can stretch and breathe.
 Try leaving it over night or for several hours, so any wrinkles can relax and fall out.

-Once your lace is ready to be worked with, you need to determine the type of lace fabric you have.
+Once your lace is ready, you need to determine the type of lace fabric you have.
 Depending on which lace you are working with, you will need to adopt the correct technique for sewing.
 These are:

 - Sheer lace – this style of lace is very transparent and it will require a lining